dida-do/GeoGrapher/docs/source/conversion.rst

     All converters operate on two datasets: a source and a target dataset.
 At the moment in place operations are not supported.

-Combining And/Or Removing Vector Feature Classes
+Combining And/Or Removing Vector Vector Classes
 ++++++++++++++++++++++++++++++++++++++++++++++++

-Assume your dataset has ``task_vector_feature_classes`` given by ``['class1', 'class2', 'class3', 'class4']``.
+Assume your dataset has ``task_vector_classes`` given by ``['class1', 'class2', 'class3', 'class4']``.
 Suppose you want to combine
 ``'class1'`` and ``'class2'`` to a new class ``'new_class_name1'``, rename
-``class3`` to ``'new_class_name2'``, drop all vector features belonging to ``'class4'``, and remove all images not containing and of the new classes ``'new_class_name1'`` and  ``'new_class_name2'``.
+``class3`` to ``'new_class_name2'``, drop all vector features belonging to ``'class4'``, and remove all rasters not containing and of the new classes ``'new_class_name1'`` and  ``'new_class_name2'``.
 This can be accomplished using the ``DSConverterCombineRemoveClasses`` as follows (see :doc:`here <label_makers>` for creating a label maker). ::